YOU'RE ALL SET!

 Designer Treehouses in Glenmont (Hotel Prices & Photos)

-Treehouses symbolize the excitement of childhood and finding independence in a secret space.
+Whimsical treehouse accommodations symbolize the excitement of childhood and finding independence in a secret space.
 You can relive that experience if you visit Glenmont, Ohio and stay at The Mohicans.
 Treehouse designer and star of Discovery Channel’s “Treehouse Masters,” Pete Nelson created two of the treehouses here, and the Little Red Treehouse was featured on the TV show.
-Four cabins are also available, and the Grand Barn Event Center is a popular wedding venue.
+Cabins are also available, and the Grand Barn Event Center is a popular wedding venue.
 Also in Glenmont, you can ride across a zip line with Tree Frog Canopy Tours.
 For outdoor recreation, the Mohican River Wildlife Area, Millersburg Historic District, and Lake Park are all within 10 miles of Glenmont.
 This area is about an hour and 40 minutes from both Columbus and Cleveland.

 Cedar Point Thrills in Sandusky (Hotel Prices & Photos)